 The cost to refinance should be factored into your decision.
 You’ll want to calculate the break-even period if you’re trying to save money by refinancing.
 How long will it take before your interest-rate savings surpass your closing costs?
 Do you plan to keep your new mortgage longer than that?

 Keep in mind that if you roll your closing costs into your loan — an attractive option if cash is tight — you could be paying interest on those costs for the next 15 to 30 years.

 However, if you’re planning to move within five years, it can make sense to roll your closing costs into the loan, Weiss said.

 Shop for the lowest APR

 You may want to refinance with the same company that already services your mortgage.
 But before you go that route, compare offers from several lenders.
-There are nearly 12,000 out there.
+There are nearly 4,500 out there, according to government data.